Documentation

 3

-QBitFlow fetches current exchange rate and calculates equivalent amount in selected crypto
+QBitFlow fetches the current exchange rate and calculates the equivalent amount in the selected crypto.

 4